HR

 Break the journey into three stages:

-• Pre-boarding (offer acceptance to Day 1): Paperwork, background checks, equipment requests, account provisioning, benefits enrollment, and welcome communications.
+• Pre-boarding (offer to Day 1): Paperwork, background checks, equipment requests, account provisioning, benefits enrollment, and welcome communications.

 • Days 30, 60, and 90: Training milestones, check-ins, mentorship, surveys, and performance reviews.